tvandana1/facedetection/README.md

     ret, img = cap.read()

-It captures frame by frame through webcam. ret is boolean regarding whether or not there was a return at all,at the frame is each frame that is returned.
+It captures frame by frame through webcam. ret is boolean regarding whether or not there was a return at all, at the frame is each frame that is returned.
 If there is no frame, you won't get an error, you will get none.

     gray = cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)